 All You Need to Know About Wainscoting (A Complete Guide)

-One way that you can make a room look completely different is by changing the trim, and there are so many options for you to choose from.
-Wainscoting is the most popular ones.
+One way to completely transform the look of a room is by changing the trim, and there is a multitude of options to choose from.
+Among these, wainscoting is one of the most popular.

 Let’s dive right in.